What Clinical Research Really Shows About Probiotics and C. diff Recovery

 The five Bacillus strains in MegaSporeBiotic have been studied for their ability to:

-• Stimulate the growth of beneficial gut flora
+- Stimulate the growth of beneficial gut flora

-• Promote digestive balance during and after antibiotic use
+- Promote digestive balance during and after antibiotic use

-• Support a healthy inflammatory response in the gut
+- Support a healthy inflammatory response in the gut

-• Support healthy immune function
+- Support healthy immune function

-• Enhancing immune defenses for long-term microbiome resilience
+- Helping support immune defenses for long-term microbiome resilience

-RestorFlora: S. Boulardii Diarrhea Support
+RestorFlora: S. Boulardii Support During Diarrhea

 What sets RestorFlora apart is that it doesn’t stop with S. boulardii.
 It also includes three Bacillus species — B. clausii, B. subtilis, and B. coagulans, giving it the combined benefits of both probiotic yeast and resilient spore-forming bacteria.

-• Help reduce the risk of antibiotic-associated diarrhea in both adults and children
+- Has been associated in clinical studies with a lower incidence of antibiotic-associated diarrhea in both adults and children

-• Promote microbiome stability and immune function during gut challenges
+- Supports microbiome stability and immune function during gut challenges

-• Assist in regulating inflammatory responses in the gut
+- Helps support healthy inflammatory responses in the gut

-Mega IgG2000: Targeted Gut Toxin Binding
+Mega IgG2000: Targeted Gut Toxin Support

 Importantly, IgG, the most abundant antibody in the product, is highly selective: it binds bacterial components and toxins but does not bind to drugs, nutrients, or other supplements.
 This makes it a supportive option when starting powerful probiotics like Bacillus and S. boulardii.

-And unlike other binders such as clays or charcoal that act broadly, Mega IgG2000 is more specific.
+Unlike other binders such as clays or charcoal that act broadly, Mega IgG2000 is more specific.
 It is made from bovine serum rather than milk, making it lactose-free, casein-free, and β-lactoglobulin-free.

 Clinical Research shows IgG can:

-• Support immune health and digestive function
+- Support immune health and digestive function

-• Bind both C. difficile toxins A and B¹⁶ ¹⁷ ¹⁸
+- Bind both C. difficile toxins A and B (laboratory and clinical nutrition research)¹⁶ ¹⁷ ¹⁸

-• Support the mucin layer of the GI tract, reinforcing the gut’s natural protective barrier
+- Support the mucin layer of the GI tract, reinforcing the gut’s natural protective barrier

-Plus studies show additional benefits for common GI challenges:
+Plus, studies show additional benefits for common GI challenges:

-Together with MegaSporeBiotic and RestorFlora, Mega IgG2000 forms the foundation of our recommended probiotic and gut support protocols.
+Together with MegaSporeBiotic and RestorFlora, Mega IgG2000 forms the foundation of our recommended probiotic and gut support approach.
 In the next section, you’ll see how we’ve organized these products into three easy-to-follow options — from essential probiotic support to a complete gut restoration package.

 Michelle’s Probiotic Recommendations